mrgnepp/Vertical-Mining-Of-Time-Fading-Data-Streams/README.txt

 Applying vertical mining techniques to the time fading model of data stream mining.
 Implementation of VIPER and ECLAT algorithms and comparing their effectiveness against each other.

-To build implementation, use Microsoft Visual Studio 2015.
+To build the implementation, use Microsoft Visual Studio 2015 and build using the "Release" configuration

 How-To Run:

 To run on Visual Studio 2015, add the following commandline arguments for the project's release mode: